List of Acronyms for Chatting and Texting: Understanding Social Media

-The world wide web was officially invented in 1989, by Tim Berners-Lee, a British scientist working at CERN, the European Organization for Nuclear Research.
-I’ve been using the internet in one form or another since 1992 and I consider myself to be somewhat tech-savvy.
+The World Wide Web was officially invented in 1989 by Tim Berners-Lee, a British scientist at CERN, the European Organization for Nuclear Research.
+I’ve been using the internet in one form or another since 1992, and I consider myself somewhat tech-savvy.
+Over the years, I have compiled a comprehensive list of acronyms for chatting and texting to share with others.

 In addition, I’ve been using a cell phone since the days of the Motorola flip phone, also since 1992.
 Even though I have almost 30 years of experience with each, there are still many things that I don’t understand.

-Almost daily I come across text messages, Facebook or Twitter comments, or online discussion forum conversations with an acronym, abbreviation, or other types of shorthand that I don’t understand.
-It seems as if an entirely different language has evolved, all in the interest of saving us keystrokes and time.
+Almost daily, I come across text messages, Facebook or Instagram comments, or online discussion forum conversations with an acronym, abbreviation, or other types of shorthand that I don’t understand.
+It seems an entirely different language has evolved to save us keystrokes and time.

 I have a history in communications, so these abbreviations tend to bug me.
 Why?
 Because for communications to be effective, all of the parties involved need to understand the language.
 Most people know what LOL means (Laughing Out Loud), but when you mix in acronyms like ROFL (Rolling On Floor Laughing), BRB (Be Right Back), and BAG (Big Ass Grin), then you start to lose people.
-If people have to ask or go somewhere else to look up the meaning, then it impacts the effectiveness of the communication.
+It impacts the effectiveness of communication if people have to ask or go somewhere else to look up the meaning.

-So, for my benefit and yours, I’m compiling a list of acronyms, abbreviations, and shorthand used in chatting, texting, and online discussions.
-This list will be updated regularly as I come across new abbreviations, as well as from comments from users.
+So, for your benefit, I’m compiling a list of acronyms, abbreviations, and shorthand used in chatting, texting, and online discussions.
+This list will be updated regularly as I encounter new abbreviations and user comments.

 List of Chat Acronyms

-Following is a starter-list of some of the most commonly used acronyms and their general meaning.
+Following is a list of some of the most commonly used acronyms and their general meaning.

 • 4E = Forever